-Alberta Culture and Tourism offers a Board Development Program for not-for-profit organizations to help improve governance practices.
+The Government of Alberta offers a Board Development Program for not-for-profit organizations to help improve governance practices.
 The program includes training workshops, consultation and presentation services.

 Volunteer Alberta is a member association that serves not-for-profit organizations that has a number of resources to support Board development.

 - find additional resources for not-for-profit organizations available through Volunteer Alberta